PeakBirch Logic Inc.: PeakBirch Logic Announces Grant of Options and Restricted Share Units

-Vancouver, British Columbia--(Newsfile Corp. - April 30, 2021) - PeakBirch Logic Inc. (CSE: PKB) (FSE: KYH2) (OTCQB: KTNNF) ("PeakBirch" or the "Company") announces that it today granted an aggregate of 1,949,282 restricted share units ("RSUs") and 3,042,853 stock options ("Options") to certain directors, officers and consultants of the Company in accordance with the Company's incentive compensation plans.
+Vancouver, British Columbia--(Newsfile Corp. - May 7, 2021) - PeakBirch Logic Inc. (CSE: PKB) (FSE: KYH2) (OTCQB: KTNNF) ("PeakBirch" or the "Company") announces that today it granted an aggregate of 435,714 restricted share units ("RSUs") and an aggregate of 450,000 stock options ("Options") to one director and one consultant of the Company in accordance with the Company's incentive compensation plans.

 Contact: